-Students must complete all general studies and professional studies course.
+Students must complete all general studies and professional studies courses.
+Students will student teach for one semester in an elementary classroom.
 In addition, students in the single certification option must complete an official university minor.
 Minors can range from 15 to 21 credits.
 Students then complete enough elective credits to total 123 credits.
-For a list of minors, see www.me.udel.edu/academics/ugrad/ugradminor.html Note that students cannot do the Educational Studies minor since it is in the same department.
+For a list of minors, see www.udel.edu/academics/ugrad/ugradminor.html Note that students cannot do the Educational Studies minor since it is in the same department.